Feature #551

 Audacious supports character set "guessing" via libguess1.
 Unfortunately, for the Chinese region setting, libguess identifies your example file as GBK.
 You can talk to the libguess developers about whether it is possible to improve their algorithm so that it can correctly identify your example as ISO-8859-1.

-#2 Updated by Zane Tu almost 9 years ago
+#2 Updated by Zane Tu over 9 years ago

 @John Lindgren